yixin0829/Cayman/jazz.md

 You can checkout some of my past projects below!
 Project Videos/Performances: [YouTube](https://www.youtube.com/channel/UC6JzdYelcu9M9A-flCpVOEQ)
 Personal compositions: [SoundCloud](https://soundcloud.com/iwebsterproductions)
-LMJC @ Hot Belly Mama’s Restuarant, Peterborough, ON: [Google Drive](https://drive.google.com/open?id=1Hn4TjYWsfGigKvTaUdFP1fDMM10dNhW0)

 <img src="assets/Project_Pictures/Terry_Fox_Jazz.png" alt=Terry_Fox_Jazz class="center">

 ## Spotify

 Below are some sessions with the talented saxophonist Noah Abrahamse.
-My Little Suede Shoes and Blue Bossa always remind me of the early days playing at the Peterborough and Lakefield Farmer's markets - there's something special about playing jazz under the morning sun with a refreshing windy breeze.
+My Little Suede Shoes and Blue Bossa always remind me of the early days playing at the Peterborough and Lakefield Farmer's markets - there's something special about playing jazz under the morning sun with a cool breeze.
 Conversation Among the Ruins was recorded impromptu after seeing the piece once before the session!
 Check out this [link](https://www.youtube.com/watch?v=a89HEvzRDOQ) for a cover of Beauty and the Beast theme that Noah and I did in the Summer of 2020!

 <iframe class="center" src="https://open.spotify.com/embed/playlist/1jYSNDL0yn9MaL2TVecgXc" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>